japinol7/snakes/README.md

 	Do this:
 	    1. Clone this repository.
 	    2. Go to its folder in your system.
+	    3. $ pip install -r requirements.txt
-	    3. $ python -m snakes
+	    4. $ python -m snakes

      If you need to install pygame library just do it this way.
 Try:
 	    $ pip install pygame